Online version revised and complete as of June 15, 2021.

 Vacation not taken in time off prior to leaving the company will not be paid (except what is required by the Labour Code if applicable).
 In such circumstances, the employee’s vacation eligibility before leaving the company is prorated according to the portion of the year worked.

-In the event of the death of an employee, the value of any vacation pay which has accrued shall be paid to his/her estate.
+In the event of the death of an employee, the value of any vacation pay which has accrued shall be paid to their estate.

 |New Year's Day||Labour Day